CFO by the Hour

 Calculating the Domestic Production Activities Deduction (of 9%) can be either ridiculously simple or enormously complex, depending on the nature of the business.
 Let the experts at SVA guide you through this process as this is the last year you can utilize this deduction, it has been repealed for 2018.

 IC-DISC is a powerful tax saving opportunity for U.S. exporters who export a minimum of $1 million in goods annually.
+Companies who export less than $1 million may also benefit from this tax savings opportunity, with a review of costs vs benefits to determine the best options.
 It is available to manufacturers and distributors and it offers them permanent tax savings primarily resulting from a reduction in the tax rate on qualified dividends.
 In previous years, this benefit resulted in a tax savings of approximately 15.8%, which was the difference between the marginal rate of 39.6% and the qualified dividend rate of 23.8% (20% plus the 3.8% net investment income tax).

 Based on the Tax Cuts and Jobs Act, starting in 2018 the top marginal rate is reduced to 37% and pass-through entities can now deduct 20% of its combined qualified business income.
 In effect, the lower marginal rate combined with the 20% deduction will shrink the effective arbitrage to be around 10.56%.
 Although the IC-DISC benefit will reduce for pass-through entities as compared to previous years, there is still great potential for companies to benefit from this tax-planning tool.